Cantonese Tongue Twister Corpus

 Project Description

-This study aims to examine the modulation effect of High-Definition transcranial Direct Current Stimulation (HD-tDCS) on two brain locations — Broca’s area and the inferior parietal cortex.
-These two regions play critical roles in the function of sensorimotor control.
-By delivering a weak direct current through the scalp and skull to a specific cortical region using 4×1 HD-tDCS montage, HD-tDCS can increase or decrease the cortical excitation for a short-term period.
-Therefore, the stimulation of these two regions is expected to demonstrate the effect of HD-tDCS on speech motor learning efficiency in healthy adults.
+This study aims to examine the modulatory effects of High-Definition Transcranial Direct Current Stimulation (HD-tDCS) on speech motor learning by targeting two brain regions: the Broca’s area and the inferior parietal cortex.
+These two regions play critical roles in speech sensorimotor integration, motor planning, and error monitoring.
+By delivering a weak direct current through the scalp and skull to a specific cortical region using a 4×1 HD-tDCS montage, HD-tDCS can transiently increase (anodal) or decrease (cathodal) cortical excitability.
+Therefore, stimulation of these two regions is expected to modulate speech motor learning efficiency and short-term retention in healthy adults.

 A total of 100 healthy participants (aged 18–25) were recruited for the study.
-All recruited participants were randomly assigned to one of the following five groups: (1) anodal HD-tDCS on Broca’s area, (2) anodal HD-tDCS on the inferior parietal cortex, (3) cathodal HD-tDCS on Broca’s area, (4) cathodal HD-tDCS on the inferior parietal cortex, and (5) sham HD-tDCS.
-The grouping and type of HD-tDCS applied was blinded to both the clinician and the participant.
+All participants were randomly assigned to one of the following five groups: (1) anodal HD-tDCS over Broca’s area, (2) anodal HD-tDCS over the inferior parietal cortex, (3) cathodal HD-tDCS over Broca’s area, (4) cathodal HD-tDCS over the inferior parietal cortex, and (5) sham HD-tDCS.
+The group allocation and stimulation condition were double-blinded, such that neither the researcher administering the stimulation nor the participant was aware of the assigned condition.

 This dataset is currently under embargo.